akinomyoga/blesh-contrib/README.md

 # blesh-contrib
 Settings for [akinomyoga/ble.sh](https://github.com/akinomyoga/ble.sh)

-Unless otherwise specified, files in this repository is licensed by [BSD 3-clause license](LICENSE).
+Unless otherwise specified, files in this repository are licensed by [BSD 3-clause license](LICENSE).
 The files in `airline` are licensed by the MIT License.

 ## :pencil: fzf integration